OutLines: Modeling Spectral Lines from Winds, Bubbles, and Outflows: Implementation of OutLines

 \subsection{Visualization}

 To assist with interpretation of outflow properties and geometry, {\tt OutLines} contains several functions to generate figures like the ones presented here.
 To produce isocontours as in Figure \ref{fig:isocontours}, we provide the {\tt PlotIsoContours} function.
 To produce the edge-on geometric cartoon as in Figure \ref{fig:cone_geometry}, we provide the {\tt PlotGeometry} function.
-To produce the velocity projections for filled and hollow cones as in Figures \ref{fig:cone-proj} and \ref{fig:hollow-cone-proj}, we provide the {\tt PlotConeProjection} function.
+To produce the cone and velocity projection geometry for filled cones as in Figure \ref{fig:cone_geom}, we provide the {\tt PlotProjGeom} function.
+To produce the velocity projections for filled and hollow cones as in Figures \ref{fig:cone-proj} and \ref{fig:hollow-cone-proj}, we provide the {\tt PlotConeProj} function.